openjournals/joss/docs/editing.md

 - Run `@wedon set <v1.x.x> as version` if the version was updated.
 - Add the “accepted” label.

+At that point, the EiC/AEiC will take over to publish the paper.

+It’s also a good idea to ask the authors to check the proof.
+We’ve had a few papers request a post-publication change of author list, for example—this requires a manual download/compile/deposit cycle and should be a rare event.

 ## Sample letter to invite reviewers

 ```